 - Diploma in Integrative Counselling (BACP Accredited Course, Gold Book Standard)

-- Training in counselling adult survivors of sexual abuse
+- Extensive training in counselling adult survivors of sexual abuse

 - I am committed to ongoing professional development and attend workshops, lectures, seminars and study